 As part of the Special Operations team, I work on web performance monitoring and optimization and third-party integrations.
 I continue to work on the efforts to build responsive web applications for all devices, and contribute to shared core front end libraries.

-I lead the UI Architecture team at Gilt.
-We create cross-site interface components, build tools for code management, testing, and deployment, optimize performance, and design APIs and shared front end code libraries.
+I led the UI Architecture team at Gilt.
+We created cross-site interface components, built tools for code management, testing, and deployment, optimize performance, and designed APIs and shared front end code libraries.